Understand "Female" Infidelity... Learn How Women Process Cheating... Find Out Why It's So Hard For Women To End And Get Over Their Affairs.

 Woman In Limbo…

-If you’re a woman, like most women, prior to cheating on your husband, you always proclaimed yourself to be “not the type” who would ever cheat.
-However, also like most women, AFTER they’ve cheated, you’re shocked and disturbed by your behavior; but at the same time — you can’t give up the affair — or — let go of the idea of a new relationship. .
+If you’re like most women, prior to cheating on your husband, you always proclaimed yourself to be “not the type” who would ever cheat.
+However, if you’re also like most women AFTER they’ve cheated, your life doesn’t make sense to you anymore—and even though you’re disturbed by your behavior—you still can’t stop cheating; end your affair; or let go of the idea of a new relationship.

-Learn How Women Process Infidelity.
-Find Out Why Cheating Can Catapult Women Into Full-Blown Identity Crisis That Ultimately Leads To The Demise Of Their Marriages.
+Learn How Women “Process” Infidelity.
+Find Out Why Cheating Can Catapult Women Into A Full-Blown Identity Crisis That Ultimately Leads To The Demise Of Their Marriages.

-Women’s relationships and marriages have been following the same pattern for a long time, and they will continue to follow the same predictable pattern unless we develop an accurate understanding of females – particularly in regard to their sexuality.
+Women’s marriages have been following the same pattern (which is described in detail below) for a long time, and they will continue to follow the same predictable pattern unless we develop an accurate understanding of females — particularly in regard to their sexuality — because the truth is, many of our societal beliefs about females are grossly distorted and some are just completely erroneous.

-My name is Michelle Langley.
-I’ve been immersed in women’s infidelity issues for almost 20 years.
-I’ve written two books on the subject and I’ve also been coaching men and women through female infidelity issues for over a decade now; and the fact is many of our societal beliefs about females are grossly distorted and some are completely erroneous.
+Hi, my name is Michelle Langley.
+I’m the author of Women’s Infidelity and Women’s Infidelity II.
+I’ve been immersed in women’s infidelity issues for almost twenty years.
+In addition to writing two books on the subject, I’ve also been consulting and coaching men and women through female infidelity issues for well over a decade.

 The media has finally begun to acknowledge, albeit to a small degree, the widespread problem of female infidelity.
 But to be clear, female infidelity is one of the most prevalent problems that couples are facing today in their relationships.